 4. Multi-task during your skincare routine.

 Next time you put on a hydrating or detoxifying face mask for 10 minutes, commit to doing 10 minutes of a mix of squats, lunges and leg lifts in the bathroom.
 You can't do much else while you have a face mask on, so why not move your legs?
 It will make the time go by faster!

-Even if you miss your workout class or ran out of time for a workout, these hacks will ensure that you’re at least doing something positive for your body and waking up your muscles to keep them tight and toned.
+Even if you ran out of time for a workout, these hacks will ensure that you’re at least doing something positive for your body and waking up your muscles to keep them tight and toned.